Search our directory

 Carers’ Support groups meet monthly to provide support to carers and families of people with dementia; there are groups in Christchurch, Rangiora and Ashburton including the under 65’s carers group in Christchurch for carers of those with younger onset dementia.

-Memory Group—Weekly and Monthly:
+Memory Group — Monthly:

 Memory Group is a group for people with dementia where they can meet others, share their experiences and exchange ideas for managing on a day to day basis.